 D2 does rust if neglected, so make sure to keep it dry and give it a light coat of oil when you store it, but with a quality knife you should be doing that anyway.

-Operation: Benchmade have a reputation for smooth knives that open easily and the 710 is no exception.
+Operation: Benchmade has a reputation for smooth knives that open easily and the 710 is no exception.
 The handle liners eliminate friction, while two thumb studs on the blade allow fast, ambidextrous opening.

-As usual the Axis Lock is operated by two studs, riding in slots each side of the handle.
+As usual, the Axis Lock is operated by two studs, riding in slots on each side of the handle.
 It can be operated by drawing back one or both studs; when locked up the blade is very secure, with no horizontal or vertical play.

 Overall this is a sturdy knife that’s comfortable to use and has a lot of cutting power.
 It’s practical for EDC, just squeezing in under the size and weight limits most people are going to be happy with.
 For general cutting, as a light hunting knife or as boat gear it’s an excellent choice.